fessehaye/ABSmash-Docs/docs/Resources/README.md

 ## Account Information

 ::: warning
-To get access/passwords for any of the accounts mentioned contact a community leader like Ron, Ben or Simon.
+To get access/passwords for any of the accounts mentioned contact a community leader like Ron or Simon.
 :::

 ::: tip